technomancy/grenchman/README.md

 Running with no arguments will read code from stdin to accomodate shebangs.

-Each of these commands connects to a running nREPL server in order to avoid JVM startup time.
+The first three commands connects to a running nREPL project server in order to avoid JVM startup time.
 The simplest way to start a project nREPL server is to run `lein trampoline repl :headless` from the project directory in another shell.
-All `grench` invocations from inside the project directory will use that nREPL, but by setting the `GRENCH_PORT` environment variable you can connect to it from outside.
+All non-lein `grench` invocations from inside the project directory will use that nREPL, but by setting the `GRENCH_PORT` environment variable you can connect to it from outside.

 ### Leiningen